Elina Svitolina: 2018: WTA Finals champion

 Svitolina began her 2018 season by capturing the Brisbane International title, defeating qualifier Aliaksandra Sasnovich in the final.
-She then competed at the Australian Open as the fourth seed.
-She faced qualifier Ivana Jorović and won in straight sets.
+She then competed at the Australian Open as the fourth seed, faced qualifier Ivana Jorović and won in straight sets.
 Against Kateřina Siniaková, Svitolina prevailed in three sets.
 She then had two straight-sets wins over qualifier and compatriot Marta Kostyuk and Denisa Allertová to advance to her first Australian Open quarterfinal where she was upset by Elise Mertens in straight sets.

 Svitolina's 11th career title came after a successful defence of her crown in Dubai, where she brushed aside Daria Kasatkina in the final.
 After losing to Carla Suárez Navarro in the third round of Indian Wells, she produced her best ever result in Miami, reaching the quarterfinals before falling to eventual runner-up Jeļena Ostapenko in straight sets.

 Rebounding from a second-round loss in Madrid to Suárez Navarro, Svitolina claimed her second straight Italian Open crown, defeating top seed Simona Halep in two sets, in a rematch of the previous year's final.
 At the French Open, Svitolina posted wins against Ajla Tomljanović and Viktória Kužmová, before being upset in the third round by Mihaela Buzărnescu.

 She began her grass-court season with a run to the quarterfinals of Birmingham, losing again to Buzărnescu.
 Svitolina was then upset in the first round of Wimbledon by recent Mallorca champion Tatjana Maria.